Kanik-a/CISC204/README.md

 * `documents`: Contains folders for both of our draft and final submissions.
 README.md files are included in both.
 * `run.py`: Main script, contains all of our functions.
-* `test.py`: Run this file to confirm that your submission has everything required.
+* `test.py`: Run this file to confirm that our submission has everything required.
 This essentially just means it will check for the right files and sufficient theory size.